-Allison Peet, RYT200 is a qualified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at UMass Medical Center for Mindfulness, founded by Jon Kabat-Zinn, PhD, and the Mindfulness Center at Brown University.
+Allison Peet, RYT200 is a qualified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at UMass Center for Mindfulness, founded by Jon Kabat-Zinn, PhD, and the Mindfulness Center at Brown University.
 Both schools are the gold standard for exceptional mindfulness training.
 She’s taught since 2016 and has nearly 120 graduates of the course that have reduced perceived toxic stress levels an average of 37%.
 She is trained through Mindful Schools and teaches mindfulness to youth, K-12 and is also a therapeutic yoga instructor.
 She’s completed multiple week-long silent meditation retreats and has a daily practice.
 Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC, to benefit others.
 She is committed to creating a more mindful community by helping people develop pragmatic life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.

 Hi, I’m Allison and I live with anxiety.
 I was born and raised in Iowa.
 I moved away for a few years, then returned to Des Moines in 2008 to settle and raise a family.
 I have two amazingly smart and beautiful children and a supportive, driven, and loving husband.
 I’ve worked mostly in the corporate world of marketing, sales, and event planning.
 I recently decided to follow a passion of mine and started a small business of my own in 2015 devoted to Mindfulness coaching through workshops and seminars as well as teaching Mindfulness Based Stress Reduction (MBSR) classes.